bulletproofpancake/ParkingRSSI-mdbook/src/chapters/knn-classifier.md

 The `KNN Classifier` class contains the logic implementing the [K-Nearest Neighbor Algorithm](https://bit.ly/2OcMqHv).
 It is located at `app > java > com.silentrald.parkingrssi > KNNClassifier.kt`.
 This page is for explaining the source code of how the algorithm is implemented.
-For a more high level overview, please refer to the [Application Overview](applicationOverview.md).
+For a more high level overview, please refer to the [Algorithm Overview](algorithmOverview.md).

 ## Fields